Contact Us or call (800) 518-2290

 What Type of Aggregate (Rock) Should I use?

 Aggregate should be crushed, angular, 1" minus in size (diameter) with about 10% dust (or fines).
 Limestone is a good option, but other stone will work fine.
 Some names for this type of stone are "dense grade aggregate (DGA)" or "crusher run."
 Driveway Fabric eliminates the need to utilize stone larger than 1" in size.
-Avoid using rounded stone.
+Do not use rounded stone.

 Installation Video